The Best Menswear Ever Made Is in Thrift Shops!

 With the emphasis on casual dressing that is currently in vogue, both clothing manufacturers and consumers have adapted in ways that are not always advantageous.
 Consider: The past decade has seen the demise of many clothing manufacturers and factories that once produced high-quality tailored clothing for men.
 Even recognized retailers like Jos.
 A. Bank that traditionally sold suits to millions of working-class business aspirants are finding themselves badly hurt by the current trend in casual clothing.
 Too many clothing brands and designers are now trying to sell the same hoodies and jeans in an age when ‘Casual Friday‘ has extended to every day of the week.
 The pressure is on for manufacturers to produce cheaper casual clothing faster in a fickle fashion market.

-The Change In Consumers
+Fast Fashion & a Change In Consumers

 I can remember as a child the custom of receiving ‘hand-me-down’ clothing from older siblings.
 Clothing was not disposable.
 It was meant to be altered, repaired, and to last.
 Every home had a sewing machine and at least one family member with the skills to do clothing alterations.
 I learned to use a sewing machine at the age of 15 to do basic alterations such as cuffs and waist in my ‘dress pants.’
 That saved me a few precious dollars as I started to buy my own clothes with money earned from a part-time after-school job.